PROFILE - Grade 11

 Answer:

-A. Personality is manifested in the physical qualities and characteristics of a person.
+A. Personality manifests itself in physical qualities and characteristics of a person.

-B. Formation of personality occurs throughout a person's life.
+B. The formation of personality occurs throughout a person's life.

 1) only A is true